bonny/WordPress-Simple-History/readme.txt

 Tested up to: 6.5
 Stable tag: 4.14.0

 View changes made by users within WordPress.
-See who created a page, uploaded an attachment or approved an comment, and more.
+See who created a page, uploaded an attachment or approved a comment, and more.

 ## Description